Tasty Recipes for the Home Cook

 • They come out of the oven looking like this…puffy, airy and irresistible!!

 • Cavacas are best eaten fresh.
 Day on old ones tend to dry out (but I always manage to choke them down, hee hee).
-If you need to store them, keep them refrigerated in an airtight container.
-Leave them out to come to room temp before eating.
+If you need to store them, refrigerate them in an airtight container.
+Let them come to room temp before eating.

 Affiliate links.
 The products I recommend are either what I use, are on my wish list, or come highly rated.)

 • Stand mixer—this is larger than the one I have.
 I would like one this size.
-It’s has very good ratings and is reasonably priced.
+It has very good ratings and is reasonably priced.

-• Standard size muffin pans to bake the queijadas in.
+• Standard-size muffin pans to bake the cavacas in.

-• This mini popover pan can be used instead of standard size muffin pans.
-The two essentially hold the same capacity per cavity.
+• This mini popover pan can be used instead of standard-size muffin pans.
+The cavities of both pans hold essentially the same capacity.

 • Small spatula to spread glaze onto the cavacas.
 I have this set and use it constantly.